janemarczewski/janemarczewski.github.io/_posts/2014-11-18-we-can-only-start-from-here.md

 Most of us have known a time when all our investments have derailed; when we are a heap of laundry soaked in tears; and when we are ashamed to find that we don't know all that we thought we would by now.
 In a time like that,

-the hurting person will say,
-"this is not how things are supposed to be."
+The hurting person will say, "This is not how things are supposed to be."

 And the strong person continues, "But this is the way things are."